Easy-to-read medicine information about sildenafil – what it is, how to use it safely and possible side effects.

 How well does sildenafil work?

-Sildenafil works well for most men with erectile dysfunction, allowing intercourse (or sex) in about 70% (7 out of every 10) users.
+Sildenafil works well for most men with erectile dysfunction, helping sustain an erection for penetrative sex in about 7 out of every 10 users.

-- Sildenafil does not work so well for men with diabetes and who have had prostate surgery, or severe erectile dysfunction.
+- Sildenafil does not work so well for men with diabetes, those who have had prostate surgery or have severe erectile dysfunction.

 - If sildenafil doesn't work, other PDE5 inhibitors such as tadalafil or vardenafil may work better.